zotonic/zotonic/doc/ref/controllers/controller_page.rst

 Show a rsc as a HTML page.

 This controller is used to show the HTML page of a :term:`resource`.
-When the resource with the supplied id is not found in the database then a 404 page is shown.
+A “404 Not Found” or “410 Gone” page is shown if the requested page never existed or has been deleted.

 The user will be redirected to the ``logon`` URL when the current user is not allowed to view the page.

 This controller also adds a ``noindex`` response header when the page's “seo_noindex” flag is set.